Pad PrintersJune 5, 2018

 The Costs and Benefits of Pad Printing on Apparel

 Say goodbye to your typical tear-away tags, pad printing on apparel is here to stay!
 You may have seen popular t-shirt companies switch from a white sewn-in label to a print directly on your shirt.
 While many have sighed with instant relief, others have questioned the whereabouts of this tag that they intended to rip off anyway.
-The answer: companies have gone tagless.
+The answer: companies have switched to tagless label printing.

 There are numerous benefits of switching to pad printing on apparel; starting from the obvious increase in comfort for the consumer to ensuring your branding stays on the shirt and is not cut off or destroyed.
 Once you have decided to “go tagless” there are a few methods to choose from pad printing machines, heat transfer, and screen printing.
 For this post, we will discuss pad printing.